GoodAI/SummerCamp/tutorial.md

 ### <a name="qlearningNode"></a>How to use the Node

-any input

-has its own Real time recurrent learner

-output corresponding to the size of the target
+The CWRNN node can take any vector input.
+The network uses Real time recurrent learning algorithm, which is implemented inside the node.
+The size of the output of the node corresponds to the size of the target.

 TADY NEJAKY OBRAZEK ZAPOJENI